The 20 Best Familial Periodic Paralysis Doctors in France

 Illkirch-graffenstaden, FR

-Johann Bohm practices in Illkirch-graffenstaden, France.
+Johann Bohm practices practicing medicine in Illkirch-graffenstaden, France.
 Bohm is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are X-Linked Myotubular Myopathy, Congenital Fiber-Type Disproportion, Tubular Aggregate Myopathy, and Stormorken Syndrome.
+They are also highly rated in 13 other conditions, according to our data.
+Their clinical expertise encompasses Tubular Aggregate Myopathy, X-Linked Myotubular Myopathy, Congenital Fiber-Type Disproportion, and Stormorken Syndrome.

 Advanced in Familial Periodic Paralysis